WebDaD/amelie/README.md

 # Concepts
-Here are the concepts used by rsla
+Here are the concepts used by amelie

 ## A Log Entry
 Consists of